Etablissements A. Bourdereau CINEX

 The "CINEX" (fig. 6), equipped with a long-focus lens, was specially designed for vertical and oblique aerial shots.

-With help from French Air Force captain Germain Petitot, Bourdereau created a shock-absorbing support system for aerial photography.
+Working with French Air Force Captain Germain Petitot, an engineering officer assigned to aerial reconnaissance, Bourdereau developed a shock-absorbing mount system for aerial photography.
 Around the same time, they added a remote handle, and the camera became known as the Electro-Automatic Camera.
-This was likely one of the earliest uses of a remote handle on a camera, now a standard accessory on all cinema cameras.
+This was likely one of the earliest uses of a remote handle on a motion picture camera, a feature that has since become standard on all cinema cameras.
+Petitot also played a key role in publicizing the aeronautical applications of the Cinex and became widely recognized as the military's leading cinema specialist for aviation.

 A reconnaissance and intelligence aircraft flying over an area where troop movements, convoys, railways, etc., are taking place, equipped with a “CINEX” camera, has the power to record all these movements at very high altitudes without attracting attention.
 A good shot taken under these conditions allows for the projection of highly interesting information.